berkerol/dbms/operations.md

         change usage status to deleted in record header END IF
     END FOREACH
-    FOREACH deleted record in that page
+    IF there is a deleted record in that page insert old record before current deleted record update numbers of active and deleted records in page header BREAK
-      shift the current deleted record by one record to the left END FOREACH
+    END IF
-    update numbers of active and deleted records in page header END FOREACH insert old record here (end) update number of deleted records in last page header SAVE and CLOSE the file
+    update numbers of active and deleted records in page header END FOREACH
+  SAVE and CLOSE the file
 END deleteRecord
 ```